 Cultural awareness helps us reduce the chances of making bad decisions and increases the chance of us making more insightful, considered decisions.

 How about we look at an example to explain this further?

-Here’s a case study for you to read that highlights the need for cultural awareness in the workplace.
+Here’s a real-life case study for you to read that highlights the need for cultural awareness in the workplace.

 Any idea what happened here?

 - Mr Rossi comes from a culture which respects hierarchy and status.
 Italian management culture is hierarchical.
 A boss should have their own office, otherwise they are not worthy of being the boss, right?